floatplane/ministache/README.md

 ## Partials

-Partials are a powerful Mustache feature allow you to define a chunk of template code and use it in a loop.
+Partials are a powerful Mustache feature, allowing you to define a chunk of template code and use it in a loop.
 See [partials.ino](examples/partials/partials.ino) for a sketch demonstrating how to use partials with Ministache.

 ## Projects using Ministache